jfelipearaujo/gvm/README.md

 ## ATTENTION:

+If you are using OSX, *DO NOT USE* this application as the necessary locks for this OS have not been implemented.

-If you use OSX or Linux, you SHOULD NOT be using this application.
+If you are using Linux, *maybe you shouldn't* use this application because I haven't tested it enough :)

 How to use: